Health and wellbeing

 Health

-and so on contact your personal advisor in the first instance.
+and so on contact your Personal Advisor or the duty service in the first instance.
 There are a range of services and support you can access to help to maintain or improve your general health and wellbeing as well as some more specialised services should you become unwell.

 The Leaving Care service will also provide you with a Health Passport that contains important information such as -